Diamond Life: Content

-The album opens with the single "Smooth Operator", musically song cross between R&B, jazz, adult contemporary, pop and dance music over a light production.
-The song contains a Latin-style percussion and lusty saxophone and features lyrics about an "international playboy".

-"Your Love Is King" is a dynamic smooth ballad, that contains wrenching vocals performed by Sade and saxophone solo by Stuart Matthewman.
-The following song on the album is the uptempo track "Hang On to Your Love", which contains a thumping groove and lyrics that revolve around someone holding on to a relationship when things are going bad.
-"Sally" is a haunting laid-back, bluesy ballad that was compared to the work of Billie Holiday.
-The album closes with cover version of Timmy Thomas' 1972 song "Why Can't We Live Together".
+The album opens with the single "Smooth Operator", which combines elements of R&B, jazz, adult contemporary, pop, and dance music.
+"Your Love Is King" is a smooth ballad that contains a saxophone solo performed by Stuart Matthewman.
+The album closes with a cover version of Timmy Thomas' 1972 song "Why Can't We Live Together".

 Release and promotion

-"Your Love Is King" was released as the album's lead single on 25 February 1984, the song was a success in European territories charting at number seven in Ireland and number six on the UK Singles Chart.
-The song was less successful in the United States, where it peaked at number 54 on the Billboard Hot 100.

-"When Am I Going to Make a Living" was released as the album's second single in the UK on 26 May 1984, the single was less successful than its predecessor charting at number 28 on the Irish Singles Chart and number 36 on the UK Singles Chart.
-However, the song did fare well elsewhere peaking at number 12 on the Dutch Top 40.
+"Your Love Is King" was released as the album's lead single on 25 February 1984.
+The song was a success in European territories, peaking at number seven on the Irish Singles Chart and number six on the UK Singles Chart.
+It was less successful in the United States, where it peaked at number 54 on the Billboard Hot 100.
+"When Am I Going to Make a Living" was released as the album's second single in the UK on 26 May 1984; the single was less successful than its predecessor, charting at number 28 in Ireland and number 36 in the UK.
+However, the song did fare well elsewhere, peaking at number 12 on the Dutch Top 40.

 "Smooth Operator" was released on 15 September 1984 as the album's third single.
-It peaked at number 19 in the UK, while reaching the top 20 in Austria, Switzerland, France and Germany.
-In the United States, the song peaked at number five on the Billboard Hot 100 and Billboard's Hot Black Singles chart, as well as topping the Billboard's Adult Contemporary chart.
+It peaked at number 19 in the UK, while reaching the top 20 in Austria, Switzerland, France, and Germany.
+In the US, the song peaked at number five on the Billboard Hot 100 and Billboard's Hot Black Singles chart, as well as topping the Billboard's Adult Contemporary chart.

 Critical reception

+Preceded by two charting singles and extensive coverage of Sade in the British music press, Diamond Life was highly anticipated in the band's native United Kingdom.
+Calling Adu "a true Lady singing the blues", Sounds critic Garry Johnson praised the "smouldering sensuality" of Diamond Life and labelled it "a classic, proving that all the hype about her was, if anything, under-selling her ability."
+Paul Bursche of Number One said that the album affirmed "the quality of her songs and that wonderful voice", while Dave Rimmer complimented it as "cool yet finger-snappingly sharp" in Smash Hits.
+In Record Mirror, Dylan Jones considered it a "confirmation of her talents and charms" and particularly commended its polished production, which he said gave the material "an air of black loud compassion".
+Less impressed was NME reviewer Rachel Wilde, who felt that despite Adu's "undoubted intelligence" and skilful singing on Diamond Life, "at its core, this is a most conventional style of pleasing."